How to wish someone Happy Birthday, 7 Artsy Tips!

 Nature, the environment, wildlife and botanicals form the basis of all of my personal work.
 The natural environment has held a particular fascination for me since I was a child.
 The intricacy of my drawing allows me to connect to each subject on a much deeper level.
 ‘Seeing’ the intricacy within a form and recreating it with a mix of lines, dots and patterns to create an overall visual effect.
 My work is not just a simple depiction of the subject I have chosen, but rather a visual expression of my emotional and spiritual connection to what I am drawing.

-What are some of the best words to describe art?
+What are some artsy words to describe art?

 In this article we defined an artist statement, discovered tips to effectively use words to describe art, and reviewed examples of artist statements in the wild.